 For us, it’s all that, as well as Brazilian superfoods.
 The country is absolutely bursting with them, mainly thanks to that gigantic bastion of life that dominates much of the land: the Amazon.
 The rain forest is basically like the planet’s medicine cabinet, chock full of natural fruits, leaves and nuts that can protect your health and in some cases, even cure illnesses.

 Of course, today Brazil is hosting the world’s most elite athletes for the 2016 Olympics.
-With the spotlight on Rio de Janeiro, its beautiful people and its highly fit guests, there’s never been a better time to familiarize yourself with Brazil’s incredible superfoods.
-From berries to butters, these will have you looking—and feeling—like an Olympian.
+With the spotlight on Rio de Janeiro, its beautiful people and its highly fit guests, there’s never been a better time to familiarize yourself with Brazilian superfoods.
+From berries to butters, these will have you looking – and feeling – like a million bucks.

 1. Acai Berries